dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
-yeah like what was their
+yes like what was their
 objective cuz i mean i know what the the drones do know or what their objective is with the drones at this point time